 ● Requiring all breeding of dogs and cats to be done by individuals trained in husbandry

-● Regulating pet food to be safe to eat, produced under sanitary conditions, contain no harmful substances, and be truthfully labeled
+● Regulating the pet food industry to help ensure pet food is safe to eat, produced under sanitary conditions, and contain no harmful substances, and is accurately labeled

 ● Collaborating with municipalities, provinces and territories, to prohibit the personal importation into, and ownership of exotic animals in, Canada with clear restrictive criteria for any importation and care of exotic animals by organizations, such as zoos and research organizations